 The process begins when the children enter the Foundation Stage.
 Practitioners meet with parents and discuss their child's general development.
 When the children start the Foundation Stage they are observed over their Induction period and the observations/judgements are recorded.
-Development Matters are then highlighted to show the baseline.
 This then provides a baseline for planning activities that will meet the needs, interests and development of all of the children.
-The highlighting is then repeated at the end of each half term to track progress.